Who is responsible for Fixed Wire Testing?

 The Health and Safety at Work Act 1974 states "It shall be the duty of every employer to ensure, so far as is reasonably practicable, the health, safety and welfare at work of all his employees."

-(1) Except where otherwise expressly provided in these Regulations, it shall be the duty of every (a) employer and self-employed person to comply with the provisions of these Regulations in so far as they relate to matters which are within his control; and
+(1) It shall be the duty of every (a) employer and self-employed person to comply with the provisions of these Regulations in so far as they relate to matters which are within his control.

 (2) It shall be the duty of every employee while at work–